Star Breeze current position

 During Star Breeze's drydock 2018 (April, in Lisbon Portugal) was installed Transas A-Suite (e-navigation system) and Navi-Radar 4000 (by DP Marine) with incorporated JRC sensors.
 The system consists of 2 radars (X-band and S-band), Dual ECDIS (Electronic Chart Display and Information) system, K-Nav ECDIS (route planning station (by Kongsberg Maritime) and PilotStar NX (autopilot by Anschutz).
 Also were modified all consoles and the ship's antenna.

 Windstar's "Star Plus" project increased the fleet's capacity by 24%.
-When completed, the project will result in bigger capacity (254 to 320 passengers, 140 to 190 crew), increased GT tonnage/volume (9975 to 12995 tons), increased length (134 to 159 m), more staterooms (106 to 156), adding new venues and public spaces, machinery upgrades (new Wartsila marine diesel engines).
+The project (completed in 2021 October) resulted in bigger capacity (254 to 320 passengers, 140 to 190 crew), increased GT tonnage/volume (9975 to 12995 tons), increased length (134 to 159 m), more staterooms (106 to 156), adding new venues and public spaces, machinery upgrades (new Wartsila marine diesel engines).
 The project was scheduled for the period October 2019 through November 2020, at Fincantieri's shipyards in Palermo (Sicily Island, Italy) and Trieste (Italy).

-The ships' drydock lengthening included cutting each vessel in two and installing a new (prefabricated) midship section with length 25 m (83 ft).
-Vessel's LOA length will be increased from 134 m (439 ft) to 159 m (522).
+The drydock lengthening included cutting each vessel in two and installing a new (prefabricated) midship section with length 25 m (83 ft).
+The vessel's LOA length was increased from 134 m (439 ft) to 159 m (522).
 The midship section has an additional elevator.
 These sections were built (pre-fabricated and assembled) in Trieste, then barged to Palermo to be inserted into the vessels.

 The vessel's cutting started in October 2019.
 The new engines were installed in February 2020.
 Following the stretching, Star Breeze started sea trials on October 4, 2020, out of Palermo.